You must follow national and local rules (byelaws) when freshwater fishing with a rod and line in England and Wales.

 - sort of tackle you can use for certain fish in your region

-- size that fish in your region must be for you to keep
+- size of fish you can keep